Anne-Louise Sarks: Appointments

 Sarks became the second artistic director of The Hayloft Project in 2010, taking over from Simon Stone, and holding the post until 2013.
 In 2011 she was also associate artist at Belvoir and director in residence at Malthouse Theatre.
 In 2013 she was appointed Resident Director at Belvoir.

 In 2018, after the success of her production of Seventeen in London, she was appointed artistic director of the Lyric Ensemble at the Lyric Hammersmith.

-In April 2021, she was announced as the next artistic director of the Melbourne Theatre Company, making her the first female AD of the company since its founding in 1953, with the exception of Robyn Nevin and Pamela Rabe's interim season in 2012.
+In April 2021, she was announced as the next artistic director of the Melbourne Theatre Company, making her the first female artistic director of the company since its founding in 1953, with the exception of Robyn Nevin and Pamela Rabe's interim season in 2012.

+Productions at Melbourne Theatre Company

+During her time as artistic director at the Melbourne Theatre Company, Sarks has directed the productions Escaped Alone / What If, If Only, Bernhardt/Hamlet by Theresa Rebeck starring Kate Mulvany, and a new musical adaptation of Miles Franklin’s novel My Brilliant Career written by Sheridan Harbridge and Dean Bryant and the Tennessee Williams classic work, A Streetcar Named Desire.

 Productions at Belvoir

 In her first year as resident director at Belvoir, Sarks directed an adaptation of Medea, which she co-wrote with Kate Mulvany.
 The production won five Sydney Theatre Awards, including in the category of Best Mainstage Production.
 Sarks had also worked, as assistant director and dramaturg, on another show nominated in that category, Thyestes.
 Sarks was nominated for a Helpmann Award for Best Direction, alongside other nominees Neil Armfield, Lee Lewis, and Rosemary Myers.
 Sarks and Mulvany won the Australian Writers Guild award for performance writing.
 The production was also nominated for a Helpmann Award for Best New Australian Work, while the script was nominated for the Nick Enright Prize for Playwriting, within the NSW Premier's Literary Awards, and the Victorian Premier's Prize for Drama.

 Sarks has made several shows for Belvoir, including Stories I Want to Tell You in Person, written by Lally Katz, which toured to New York City; an adaptation of A Christmas Carol, co-written with Benedict Hardie; Nora, an adaptation of A Doll's House co-written with Kit Brookman; Elektra/Orestes, co-written with Jada Alberts, a retelling of the Electra myth; Seventeen by Matthew Whittet; Jasper Jones; and in 2018 she directed a new adaptation by Melissa Reeves of An Enemy of the People which Huw Griffiths, writing in The Conversation, said "fizzes with contemporary relevance".